 Purchasing: the procurement department is in charge of sourcing materials from vendors at economic rates.
 The procurement team also needs to keep a track of inventory and place orders much before the stock is exhausted.
 Making decisions on bulk purchase orders to avail vendor discounts is also a decision to be made by the procurement department.

 Vendor management: establishing strong, long-term, and mutually beneficial vendor relationships is very important for the success of procurement.
-Efficient management of vendor relationships is important to ensure timely delivery of quality material.
+Efficient management of vendor relationships is important to ensure the timely delivery of quality material.

-Must have Skills for Procurement Personnel
+Must have Skills in Procurement Personnel

 strong buyer-vendor relationships are the foundation for effective procurement.
-Procurement personnel need to have strong interpersonal skills that help build relationships with vendors and employees within the company.
+Procurement personnel needs to have strong interpersonal skills that help build relationships with vendors and employees within the company.
 These skills help build a strategic procurement function that understands the needs of colleagues and the organization.

 Strong negotiation skills: